Newfoundland and Labrador: Sports

 Gridiron football, be it either American or Canadian, is almost non-existent; it is the only Canadian province other than Prince Edward Island to have never hosted a Canadian Football League or Canadian Interuniversity Sport game, and it was not until 2013 the province saw its first amateur teams form.

 Cricket was once a popular sport.
 The earliest mention is in the Newfoundland Mercantile Journal, Thursday September 16, 1824, indicating the St. John's Cricket Club was an established club at this time.
 The St. John's Cricket club was one of the first cricket clubs in North America.
 Other centres were at Harbour Grace, Twillingate and Trinity.
 The heyday of the game was the late nineteenth and early twentieth century, at which time there was league in St. John's, as well as an interschool tournament.
 John Shannon Munn is Newfoundland's most famous cricketer, having represented Oxford University.
 After the first World War, cricket declined in popularity and was replaced by soccer and baseball.
 However, with the arrival of immigrants from the Indian subcontinent, cricket is once again gaining interest in the province.

+In 2024 Newfoundland and Labrador became the shirt sponsors of Barrow A.F.C., an association football (soccer) team located in North West England.